Sexual harassment: Situations

+Examples of online harassment commonly experienced by women journalists, who face higher levels of harassment, in more gendered and sexual forms, than men in those roles.

-With the advent of the internet, social interactions, including sexual harassment, increasingly occur online, for example in video games or in chat rooms.
+With the advent of the internet, social interactions, including sexual harassment, increasingly occur online, for example, in video games or in chat rooms.

 According to the 2014 PEW research statistics on online harassment, 25% of women and 13% of men between the ages of 18 and 24 have experienced sexual harassment while online.